Safety for the perinatal population during extreme heat

 • Peeing very little, and urine is very dark

-Call 9-1-1 if you suspect a severe heat-related illness and keep trying to cool the individual until help arrives.
+Call 9-1-1 or your local emergency number if you suspect a severe heat-related illness and keep trying to cool yourself or the individual you are caring for until help arrives.
+While waiting for help to arrive, cool the person by:

-Contact your healthcare provider or go to the hospital right away if you have these signs of preterm labour:
+Contact your healthcare provider or go to the hospital right away if you experience:

 • A trickle or gush of fluid or bleeding from your vagina that doesn’t stop after going to the bathroom